travetto/travetto/module/manifest/README.md

    *  The location where the intermediate compiler will be created.
 Defaults to: `.trv_compiler`
    *  The location where tooling will be able to write to.
 Defaults to: `.trv_output`
    *  Which package manager is in use [Npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [Yarn](https://yarnpg.com)
+   *  The main module version
+   *  The main module description
+   *  The framework version (based on @travetto/manifest)

 ### Modules
 The modules represent all of the [Travetto](https://travetto.dev)-aware dependencies (including dev dependencies) used for compiling, testing and executing.
 A prod-only version is produced when packaging the final output.
 Each module contains: